yuanshunning/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_krc4_example_program.rst

 This program is part of the KUKA package which you can download `here <https://drive.google.com/open?id=0B6DoUWOcKeMHdWhqODEwVlF0M0E>`__.

-More details about setting up Pick-it with a KUKA robot can be found `here <http://support.pickit3d.com/article/64-setting-up-pick-it-with-a-kuka-robot>`__.
+More details about setting up Pickit with a KUKA robot can be found `here <http://support.pickit3d.com/article/64-setting-up-pick-it-with-a-kuka-robot>`__.

 **Loading the example program**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This article describes an example program illustrating how to perform a
-simple picking task with Pick-it.
+simple picking task with Pickit.
 The file is called
 **``ExampleSimplePicking.src``** are is located in
 **``R1> Program> PickIt``**.

 The example program explained
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-What follows describes the parts of the example that relate to Pick-it.
+What follows describes the parts of the example that relate to Pickit.
-Lines unrelated to Pick-it have been skipped.
+Lines unrelated to Pickit have been skipped.

 .. code-block:: bash

       Pickit_configure(2,3) ; Setup 2 Product 3

-Request Pick-it to switch to the setup with number 2 and the product with number 3.
-These are numbers shown next to the setup and products on the Pick-it CONFIGURATION page:
+Request Pickit to switch to the setup with number 2 and the product with number 3.
+These are numbers shown next to the setup and products on the Pickit CONFIGURATION page:

--  If this line is suppressed, Pick-it keeps its current setup and product.
+-  If this line is suppressed, Pickit keeps its current setup and product.
 -  If the specified setup or product does not exist, the program does not proceed.